opstalent/api-bundle/README.md

 ### 3. Create Forms
-Generator generate 3 forms `AddType`, `EditType` and `FilterType` We recommend to separate add form and filter form but separate
+Generator generate 3 forms `AddType`, `EditType` and `FilterType` We recommend to separate add form and filter form but separate.

 #### AddType
 ````php